Dover, Canton, and Akron, Ohio, Women Can Address Sagging Breasts with Mastopexy

 Recovering After a Breast Lift

-As with any surgery, a lift will cause some swelling and bruising that will recede in the days following the procedure.
-Women should plan to resume light activity the next day and can generally return to work/normal routines within 2 or 3 days.
-Strenuous tasks can gradually be added back into the routine by about the 3rd week as healing continues.
+As with any surgery, a breast lift will cause some swelling and bruising that will recede in the days following the procedure.
+The breasts may be protected with surgical support bandages, and patients should avoid wearing underwire bras or bras made with material that irritates the skin for several months.
+Women should plan to resume light activity the next day and can generally return to work/normal routines within two or three days.
+Refrain from straining, bending, and heavy lifting.
+Strenuous tasks can gradually be added back into the routine by about the third week as healing continues.

 Breast Lift Cost